B-eck37/distant-components/notes.md

 ## What is a reducer?
 What does the reducer do for us in Redux?

+A reducer is a function that takes state and an action as parameters and returns a modified copy of state.
+In redux, this is the only way to modify state.

 ## What is immutability?
 Why do we use it?

+Data is considered immutable when function that use the data don't mutate it but instead return a modified copy.
+Because this data is a reference (to an object or an array), we'll trivially be able to tell that the data has changed, without needing to dig through the object to see what exactly changed.
+This is useful in React to know if a component should re-render, or doesn't need to bother.

+## Vocab

+Action: a plain objec.
+All actions must have a type but the payload is optional.

+Action Creator: a function that creates an action for us.
+For convenience, it helps us keep code DRY.

+Dispatch: Sends actions to the store using this.